GoogleCloudPlatform/healthcare-data-harmonization/tools/XmlToJson/README.md

 ### Build steps

-After previous steps are ready, please execute a gradle build by using the provided `build.gradle` script.
-The command is:
+After previous steps are ready, install Gradle making sure it is added to `PATH`, then run the following:

 ```
+gradle wrapper --gradle-version 6.1.1
-gradle build
+./gradlew build
 ```